cardano-foundation/CIPs/CPS-0010/README.md

 ### 5. Minimize Growing Pains
 The pain caused by uprooting all CIP-30 implementations should not be underestimated.
 Thus, future standards should work to minimize the potential pain, be it by support CIP-30 implementations in a legacy mode.

+- Could achieve via providing a lib to translate the old interface to new one

 ## Open Questions
 <!-- A set of questions to which any proposed solution should find an answer.
 Questions should help guide solutions design by highlighting some foreseen vulnerabilities or design flaws.
 Solutions in the form of CIP should thereby include these questions as part of their 'Rationale' section and provide an argued answer to each. -->